Directions & Box Office

 Additional Notes

 Restrooms at the Broadhurst Theatre are located down one flight of stairs.
 A wheelchair accessible restroom is available on the main level.
-The theater has a level entrance from the street.

 Landlord: Shubert Organization